michelf/php-smartypants/Readme.md

-This means you can write, edit, and save using plain old ASCII straight quotes, plain dashes, and plain dots, but your published posts (and final HTML output) will appear with smart quotes, em-dashes, and proper ellipses.
+This means you can write, edit, and save using plain old ASCII straight quotes, plain dashes, and plain dots, but your published posts (and final HTML output) will appear with smart quotes, em-dashes, proper ellipses, and proper no-break spaces (with Typographer).

 SmartyPants does not modify characters within `<pre>`, `<code>`, `<kbd>`, or `<script>` tag blocks.
 Typically, these tags are used to